Table of Contents

-There are many different responses to stress, which means that the factors that contribute to these differences are also numerous.
+There are many different responses to stress, which means that the factors contributing to these differences are also numerous.

 Some of these differences may be from one or more of the following factors:

 Most of the signs associated with excessive stress are physical.
-While focus is not always bad, effectively recognizing and monitoring stress remains essential as stress levels enhance energy to meet mind and body challenges sure to come.
+While the focus is not always wrong, effectively recognizing and monitoring pressure remains essential as stress levels enhance energy to meet mind and body challenges sure to come.
 Adrenalin’s extra strength and heightened awareness can help the individual meet challenges, solve problems, and reach goals in the workplace.
-But some of the chemical reactions occurring inside the body can be negative and result in irritability, anxiety, headaches, fatigue, stomach irritation, and physical illness.
+But some chemical reactions inside the body can be harmful and result in irritability, anxiety, headaches, fatigue, stomach irritation, and physical illness.

-The body produces stress due to an unfamiliar, threatening, or exciting new environment or situation.
+The body produces stress from an unfamiliar, threatening, or exciting new environment or situation.
 Individual bodies remain genetically programmed for a “flight or fight” response to stress or threats.
 Physically, the body starts sweating, the heart pumps faster, and your breathing accelerates.
 Your muscles tense in preparation to run or fight.
-Also, your mouth will become dry, and vasoconstriction will increase your blood pressure.
-Stress is preparing the body for sudden movement needs to survive, flee or fight off impending doom.
+Also, your mouth will dry, and vasoconstriction will increase your blood pressure.
+Stress prepares the body for sudden movement needed to survive, flee or fight off impending doom.

-“On The Job Stress” comes from many workplace sources.
+“On Job Stress” comes from many workplace sources.
 Your first step in managing stress is identifying emotion-based causes.
-Some possible sources can include personal belief systems, company expectations of success, physical work environment, negative internal dialogue, and uncooperative co-workers.
-As the economy expands and contracts during the up and downswings, general financial trends associated with economic developments create more OTJS.
+Some possible sources include personal belief systems, company expectations of success, physical work environment, negative internal dialogue, and uncooperative co-workers.
+As the economy expands and contracts during the ups and downswings, general financial trends associated with economic developments create more OTJS.

 Congenital predispositions can also affect our emotional disturbances and stress responses.
-But our childhood experiences play a major role in our individual stress response and overall emotional development.
-Understanding how childhood relationships affect our interactions as adults is an important part of dealing with OTJS.
+But our childhood experiences significantly affect our stress response and overall emotional development.
+Understanding how childhood relationships affect our interactions as adults are essential to dealing with OTJS.
 Imagine an employee who is resistant to supervision.
 Individuals may develop a rebellious attitude toward authority figures caused by a negative relationship with an abusive parent during childhood.
-If this person can learn how this early experience has affected his or her adult feelings, the individual can become a happy and productive team member at his or her company.
+Suppose this person can learn how this early experience has affected their adult feelings.
+In that case, the individual can become a happy and productive team member at their company.

 Both internal and external adaption can help to remedy symptoms of OTJS.
-But adapting approaches tailored to individual, unique needs, helps replace maladaptive stress responses with healthy emotions.
-Individuals can now be offered happily and successfully work opportunities.
+But adapting approaches tailored to the individual unique needs helps support maladaptive stress responses with healthy emotions.
+Individuals can now be offered happy and successful work opportunities.
 If you suffered work-related OTJS, another psychological injury, or malaise, consider calling a worker’s compensation injury lawyer at Ehline Law Firm Personal Injury Attorneys, APLC.
 The call is confidential.
 And as always, our advocates near you offer a free case evaluation to earn your trust.
 Call (213) 596-9642 and discover more about your rights to money damages compensation.
 You are now one step closer to getting money for your work-related OTJS.